 The System's fixed income investments were restructured during fiscal 2003.
-A number of changes were made to further diversify the asset class and to obtain improved risk adjusted returns over the long term.
-The fixed income class now includes specialized portfolios in international (non-US) bonds.
-Treasury Inflation Protected Securities (TIPS), mortgage-backed securities, high yield bonds and duration management, in addition to a core portfolio.
+A number of changes were implemented to further diversify the asset class and to obtain improved risk adjusted return.
+In addition to replacing a core portfolio manager, the fixed income asset class now includes a specialized portfolio of mortgage-backed securities and a portfolio focused on duration management.
+A new small-cap U.S. equity manager was hired.